AADA-DATA/AADA-DATABase/AADA-Database README.md

 Table 1.
 The artefact categories included in the AADA database.

 AADA Stone Age.xlsx

-Pottery
+Pottery,
-Stone tools
+Stone tools,
-Clay artefacts
+Clay artefacts,
-Bone artefacts
+Bone artefacts,
-Wooden artefacts
+Wooden artefacts,
-Amber
+Amber,
 Birch bark tar

 AADA Bronze Age.xlsx

-Pottery
+Pottery,
-Stone tools
+Stone tools,
-Clay artefacts
+Clay artefacts,
-Bone artefacts
+Bone artefacts,
-Wooden artefacts
+Wooden artefacts,
 Bronze objects

 AADA Iron Age.xlsx

-Pottery
+Pottery,
-Stone tools
+Stone tools,
-Clay artefacts
+Clay artefacts,
-Bone artefacts
+Bone artefacts,
-Wooden artefacts
+Wooden artefacts,
-Bronze artefacts
+Bronze artefacts,
-Iron artefacts
+Iron artefacts,
-Silver and golden artefacts
+Silver and golden artefacts,
-Beads
+Beads,
 Organic materials

 Each row in the table represents a single artefact, while each column represents a specific attribute, such as its type, period, site, and measurements.
 Pottery forms a different case as the material is not organised according to separate vessels (except pottery detailed in AADA Iron Age), but according to types/styles present in each collection main number.
 The detailed description of the data is found in the paper Pesonen et al. (2024).